 Mingma summited Everest on his first attempt, a feat accomplished by very few people.
 He vividly remembers his first encounter with the summit, “crying tears of joy” and hugging his fellow climber.

-Mingma prefers the Nepal side of Everest due to the “support available if an accident occurs,” helicopters able to perform rescues within 7,000 meters.
+Mingma prefers the Nepal side of Everest due to the “support available if an accident occurs,” helicopters able to perform rescues within 7,000 metres.

-He stresses the importance of acclimatisation, particularly above 8,000 meters, which is the most challenging aspect of mountaineering.
+He stresses the importance of acclimatisation, particularly above 8,000 metres, which is the most challenging aspect of mountaineering.

 When asked about mental and emotional barriers, he states that he “never encountered any when summiting Everest.”
 I’m amazed.
 I anticipate summiting Everest is one of the most physically and mentally demanding challenges a person can undertake.